frank-goa/API_testing_using_postman/TEST_PLAN.md

 - Use Postman collection: `API Practice Project (Full with Tests)`
 - Environment variables to set in Postman: `base_url` (optional), `jwtToken`, `createdStudentId` (used by flow)

+Notes: the repository now includes `QA.postman_environment.json` with `base_url` pre-populated for local runs.
+The project also includes a `test:newman` npm script which sets `--env-var base_url=http://localhost:3000` for automated runs.

 ## 8. Test Execution
 - Manual: Run requests in Postman in the order:
   1. `Health`